ddev/ddev.com/src/content/blog/save-as-you-go-and-make-backups-in-a-jiffy-with-ddev-local.md

 <iframe loading="lazy" width="500" height="281" src="https://www.youtube.com/embed/Ax-HocnXNbc?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
 </div>

-DDEV-Local snapshotting uses [mariabackup](https://mariadb.com/kb/en/library/mariabackup/) inside the database container.
+DDEV snapshotting uses [mariabackup](https://mariadb.com/kb/en/library/mariabackup/) inside the database container.
 This is super, super fast in both directions.
 It’s not just a copy of the database directory, the state of the database is properly preserved.
 This means when you come back to work, everything is just as you left it.

 **Important:** DDEV snapshot isn’t backward-compatible.
 Snapshots from previous versions of DDEV cannot be restored with v1.3 or higher because the mariabackup included with MariaDB 10.2 is not compatible with earlier backups.
-There’s an easy workaround to fix this [explained in the DDEV-Local documentation](https://ddev.readthedocs.io/en/latest/users/troubleshooting/#cant-restore-snapshot-created-before-ddev-v13).
+There’s an easy workaround to fix this [explained in the DDEV documentation](https://ddev.readthedocs.io/en/latest/users/troubleshooting/#cant-restore-snapshot-created-before-ddev-v13).

 ## Backing up with `ddev export-db` and with `mysqldump`

 The `ddev snapshot` command is a great way to make a quick dump of your database, but it’s not as portable as a text-based database dump.
 With the recent release of DDEV v1.4, we introduced the [ddev export-db](https://ddev.readthedocs.io/en/latest/users/cli-usage/#exporting-a-database) command.

-On the command line, DDEV-Local has always had `[ddev import-db](https://ddev.readthedocs.io/en/latest/users/cli-usage/#importing-a-database)` but until now we didn’t have the correlating export option.
+On the command line, DDEV has always had `[ddev import-db](https://ddev.readthedocs.io/en/latest/users/cli-usage/#importing-a-database)` but until now we didn’t have the correlating export option.
 Now you can!

 Run this command to create a text-based database dump: